 The ISTC chapter of the National Technical Honor Society, was chartered in 2018.
 NTHS membership is by nomination only.
 Candidates are nominated by their instructors, who confirm that they demonstrate a variety of skills essential for success in the workplace; not only technical skills, but also a positive attitude, teamwork, initiative, dependability and leadership.
 Candidates must also maintain a 3.5 grade point average.

 Beta Psi Gamma is the ISTC chapter of Phi Theta Kappa Honor Society, the international honor society for two-year colleges.
 PTK provides recognition for academic excellence and opportunities for students to grow as scholars and leaders.
 To qualify for membership, students must have a cumulative grade point average of 3.9 or higher.
 PTK members work together on service projects designed to give back to their community.
 PTK membership provides students with networking opportunities and access to scholarships to help them further their education.

 In compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974, Ingram State Technical College only releases transcripts of a student’s work upon receipt of the student’s written request, except where educational or governmental officials have a lawful need for the information.

 Transcripts covering a student’s secondary and previous college education that have been submitted to Ingram State Technical College to meet admission requirements become part of the student’s official record and are considered the property of the college.
 ISTC transcripts include work completed by the student at ISTC only; ISTC does not reissue or certify copies of transcripts form other institutions.

-Students seeking a copy of their transcript should complete a Transcript Request Form and mail it to Admissions Office, Ingram State Technical College, Post Office Box 220350, Deatsville AL 36022-0350.
+Students seeking a copy of their transcript should complete a Transcript Release Form and mail it to Admissions Office, Ingram State Technical College, Post Office Box 220350, Deatsville AL 36022-0350.